 As the “information revolution” is shaking up the research enterprise in many fields, ERL is embracing scientific machine learning as a main research objective.
 New tools lead to new questions, such as

-Is parameter estimation still possible when the physical models are too coarse, or contain too much uncertainty, but when data are abundant?
+Are estimation and prediction still possible when the physical models are too coarse, or contain too much uncertainty, but when data are abundant?

-How to bridge the “transfer learning” gap from synthetic to real data, or from labeled (rich) to unlabeled (poor) data?
+How can we bridge the “transfer learning” gap from synthetic to real data, or from labeled (rich) to unlabeled (poor) data?

 Is it possible to automate tasks that otherwise require a human’s ability to make generalizations?

 Machine learning and artificial intelligence will only succeed in the sciences if their predictive power can outperform that of human-designed physical or statistical models.
 ERL has a long-term goal to identify the questions in geophysics, broadly understood, where machine learning genuinely extends the reach of traditional predictive models and data processing.
 Here are two examples: predicting the missing low frequencies in a seismic shot record, and correcting the overestimation of the US oil reserves with machine learning.

 ERL's research activity has an important role to play in addressing some of the environmental challenges of our time, for instance, via the design of next-generation capabilities in geothermal engineering and carbon sequestration.

 ERL’s sponsored projects are often interdisciplinary, and bring together complementary expertise from all over MIT.
 While ERL is primarily associated with the department of Earth, Atmospheric, and Planetary Sciences (EAPS), some of its faculty members are affiilated with Civil and Environmental Engineering; Mathematics; and Aero-Astro.

 Companies can join ERL as founding members to meet our students/postdocs, and get to know their research (see benefits of membership).
 We are continuously looking for talented people to join the lab (see our openings page).
 Stay in touch to learn about ERL's livestreams and other announcements: